amazmadhan/end-to-end-app/README.md

 Write your methods for JpaRepository like findByFirstName Implement Optional
 Implement lambok - @Data is not working so reverted the code in local and using getters and setters manually in the Entity class
+Update "ResponseEntity" for all the REST API's for specifying our own http status codes and messages in body